Code-Institute-Submissions/tamirgen-DjangoHotelReservation_MayResub/README.md

 ## Credit
 ----------
-- Code Institue for the deployment terminal.
+- Code Institute for the deployment terminal.
 - Wikipedia for the details on Tic-Tac-Toe